 Here is what I found out about pump efficiency:

 The median pump on the list provides 11.7 Gallons Per Hour of flow per watt of energy consumption.
 The HY-Drive 4800 (affiliate link)

 wins top efficiency scores pumping 19.2 Gallons per watt.
 Worst on the list is the Little Giant 5.5 MDQ-SC which gets only a meager 4.8 Gallons per watt.
 Ouch!

 Clearly, flow is important—very important for a reef tank.
 And to some extent, the turnover of the water volume in the tank is going to relate to filtration efficiency—but these big pumps may be able to push a lot of water uphill, so-to-speak, but they sure do burn some electricity.

 I encourage you not to judge an aquarium return pump strictly by the cost of electricity—you have to consider optimal turnover rate for your aquarium, ability to provide sufficient flow at the head pressure required, reliability and ease of maintenance, among other things—but I also think it’s helpful to know some of the numbers—and whether or not one model pump is going to cost you significantly more than the others to run each and every year.

 If you are wondering what return pumps I use, I run Mag Drive Pump Model MD 7 (affiliate link)

 for my main saltwater tank (the display aquarium in my den)

 I am pleased to see that for the output they provide, they appear to be appropriately efficient.
 As far as ease of use and low maintenance, they are great aquarium return pumps that have served me well.

 The pictures and some links on this page contain affiliate links.
-If you click on those link and purchase anything as a result of that visit, a small amount of money will be contributed to help fund this website at no additional cost to you.
+If you click on those links and purchase anything as a result of that visit, a small amount of money will be contributed to help fund this website at no additional cost to you.
 I just wanted to disclose that relationship.